abhishek-kumar-code/Redfish_Public/Specification.md

 	Services may implement other authentication mechanisms.

-* Default Credentials

-	Services should NOT implement default credentials for any account installed on the spec compliant device, with a well known password.

-* Password Complexity

-	A Redfish device shall support a set of configurable password complexity rules, should include length, character set

-	When an authentication failure occurs a Redfish device shall NOT provide password complexity requirements to the user

-* Account Lockout

-	A Redfish implementations should revoke login privilege after a configurable number of authentication failures

-* Authentication Failure Delays

-	A Redfish device shall implement progressive authentication attempt

-* Authentication Failure Policy

-	A Redfish device shall implement configurable options to manage login behavior when user authentication failures occur
-		- Number of failures
-		- Time between failures
-		- Increments between progressive delays
-		- Specific actions which happen automatically when failure events occur
-		- Time since last failed authentication attempt

 #### HTTP Header Security
 * All write activities shall be authenticated, i.e. POST, PUT/PATCH, and DELETE, except for